XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Experiment

 Our method is implemented using the VERL pipeline~\citep{sheng2024hybridflow} and leverages vLLM~\citep{kwon2023efficient} for rollout execution.
 All experiments are conducted on 16$\times$ H200 GPUs (141GB each).

-\paragraph{Models \& Datasets.} We evaluate our approach on Qwen3-1.7B~\citep{yang2025qwen3} and Qwen2.5-7B-Instruct~\citep{qwen2024qwen25}.
-Following existing advances~\citep{gspo}, Qwen3-1.7B is configured with a maximum generation length of 16,384 tokens and an input context window of 8,192 tokens, with reasoning mode enabled.
-For Qwen2.5-7B-Instruct, we use a maximum generation length of 8,192 tokens and a prompt length up to 4,096 tokens.
+\textbf{Models \& Datasets.} \rebuttal{We evaluate our approach on Qwen3-1.7B~\citep{yang2025qwen3}, Qwen2.5-7B-Instruct~\citep{qwen2024qwen25}, and Llama-3.2-3B~\citep{grattafiori2024llama}.} Following existing advances~\citep{gspo}, Qwen3-1.7B is configured with a maximum generation length of 16,384 tokens and an input context window of 8,192 tokens, with reasoning mode enabled.
+For Qwen2.5-7B-Instruct, we use a maximum generation length of 8,192 tokens and a prompt length up to 4,096 tokens. \rebuttal{For Llama-3.2-3B, we use a maximum generation length of 2,048 tokens and allow prompt lengths up to 4,096 tokens.}

 Our evaluations cover two primary tasks across seven datasets: (1) \emph{Math Reasoning}: AIME 2024/2025~\citep{aime}, HMMT 2025 (Feb)~\citep{balunovic_srimatharena_2025}, BRUMO 2025~\citep{balunovic_srimatharena_2025}, and MATH~\citep{lightman2023letsverifystepstep}; and (2) \emph{Code Generation}: Codeforces~\citep{quan2025codeelobenchmarkingcompetitionlevelcode} and LiveCodeBench v5 (LCBv5)~\citep{jain2024livecodebench}.